Efficient simulation of Grassmann Tensor Product States: The imaginary time evolution algorithm

-Now it is easy to see we can first decompose the impurity tensor on the link $i,j$ to two rank $3$ impurity tensors on site $i,j$ and then implement the usual TERG algorithm.
-We can also use a more efficient but complicated way to compute $\rho$ by applying the coarse grain procedures for all sites except sites $i,j$, as introduced in Ref.\cite{XiangTRG2}.
+Now it is easy to see that we can first decompose the impurity tensor on the link $i,j$ to two rank $3$ impurity tensors on site $i,j$ and then implement the usual TERG algorithm.
+We can also use a more efficient but complicated way to compute $\rho$ by applying the coarse graining procedures for all sites except sites $i,j$, as introduced in Ref.\cite{XiangTRG2}.

-The above algorithm can be further simplified if we assume the environment tensor $\rho$ has specific forms for certain physical systems.
-One interesting attempting is proposed in Ref.\cite{XiangTRG1} by assuming $\rho$ can be factorized as:
+The above algorithm can further be simplified if we assume that the environment tensor $\rho$ has specific forms for certain physical systems.
+One interesting attempt was proposed in Ref.\cite{XiangTRG1} by assuming that $\rho$ can be factorized as:

 where $\Lambda^\alpha$ is a positive weight vector defined on links along $\alpha$ direction.
-The above form can always to be true for 1D systems\cite{VidalMPS} due to the existence of canonical form of a MPS.
+The above form can always be true for 1D systems\cite{VidalMPS} due to the existence of the canonical form of an MPS.
 Although the above form is not generic enough in 2D, it still works well in many cases, especially for those systems with symmetry breaking order.
-In this case, the cost function Eq.(\ref{costf}) can be solved by SVD decomposition and keep the leading $D$ singular values for the following matrix:
+In this case, the cost function Eq.(\ref{costf}) can be solved by SVD decomposition and keep the leading $D$th singular values for the following matrix(see Fig. \ref{evolution}):

 The new tensors $T^\prime_A$ and $T^\prime_B$ can be determined as: